Donerkebap13/DonerComponents/README.md

 	float m_foo;
 };
 ```
-To register this component in the system, so any entity can use it, we need to do the following:
+To register this component in the system, so any gameObject can use it, we need to do the following:
 ```c++
 #include <donerecs/component/CComponentFactoryManager.h>